-- North Slope The TWG's evaluation of the OG-3 option has shown, at a gross and rough order of magnitude level that the localized grid for North Slope Oil and Gas operations is technically feasible but is not likely to be economically feasible without a significant incentive program. - Cook Inlet Was not directly part of the quantification of this option, as the largest prize was on the North Slope.
+- North Slope The TWG's evaluation of the OG-3 option has shown, based on a gross economics, that the localized grid for North Slope Oil and Gas operations is technically feasible but is not likely to be economically feasible without significant incentives. - Cook Inlet Was not directly part of the quantification of this option, as the largest prize was on the North Slope.
 If the Cook Inlet were to be included in an evaluation, the economic and technical feasibility should be reviewed independently from the North Slope operations.
-This is because the Cook Inlet as a whole is nearing end of usable production life for the known fields.
+The Cook Inlet as a whole is nearing end of usable production life for the known fields.
 The Cook Inlet's current production life cycle, it's geographic distribution, and physical constraints result in a very different economic analysis for reducing GHG emissions than on the North Slope.
 The shorter remaining field life should result in a shorter amortization period and thus possibly result in a higher cost on a dollar per ton of CO2e removed. - Additional exploration and hydrocarbon recovery projects may change the economic and technical feasibility for this region, and or for the individual project.